 SMRC Audit Material More Easily Identifiable

 The Centers for Medicare & Medicaid Services (CMS) contracts with a Supplemental Medical Review Contractor (SMRC) to help lower improper payment rates and protect the Medicare Trust Fund.
 The SMRC conducts nationwide medical reviews of Medicaid, Medicare Part A/B, and DMEPOS claims to determine whether claims follow coverage, coding, payment and billing requirements.
-The SMRC will send HIPPA compliant requests to providers and suppliers for additional documentation on claims selected for medical review.
+The SMRC will send HIPAA compliant requests to providers and suppliers for additional documentation on claims selected for medical review.
 The SMRC has begun mailing all additional document request (ADR) letters in green envelopes to make them easily identifiable and to assist with proper notification.
 Making the ADRs more easily identifiable is an attempt to allow the SMRC requests to be received by the appropriate departments in a timely manner.

 LCD & LCA Updates